sinlab-semester-2012/purplehaze/README.md

 The aim of this project is to experiment with the concept of walls and how people act in their presence.
-Using technological advancements such as those that are offered by Computer Science, how can we metaphorically transform and reconstruct walls?
+Using technological advancements such as those that are offered by Computer Science, how can we literally as well as metaphorically transform and reconstruct walls?
 By having dynamic walls that react to user presence, we try to create a new type of interaction with architectural structures.

 Projecting light through fog is one interesting way to play with the concept of barriers and frontiers.
 Using a camera, a projector and theatrical fog, we